shaefelinger/codepedia/src/VUE/vue router.md

       ]
 ```

  `:username` is called a dynamic segment.
-This tells Vue that anything after `/user/` is to be treated as a dynamic route.
+Anything after `/user/` is to be treated as a dynamic route.
 When we create the simple template, we can access this parameter like so:

 **/pages/user.vue**